Thanghand/Assigment-Node.js-MasterClass/README.md

 ### Note: You can see , I can start new controller very quickly with these steps.

-# How my api work:
+# How does my api work:

 ### Get: /hello  =>
 * {